44 new coronavirus cases in AP, tally climbs to 647

 Authorities have identified a few major hotspots like Kummaripalem and Karmika Nagar where more than 10 cases each were registered so far.
 "Of late, many cases are being reported from people whose family members had no foreign returnee or Tablighi Jamaat connection.

-Their family had either drivers who had inter-state travel or people who move among public like ward secretary or fair price shop dealer," Krishna District Collector A Md Imtiaz pointed out.
-He attributed the spread of the viral disease to violation of physical distancing norms by people, particularly in the small lanes and bylanes of the city.
+Their family had either driver who had inter-state travel or people who move among the public like ward secretary or fair price shop dealer," Krishna District Collector A Md Imtiaz pointed out.
+He attributed the spread of the viral disease to a violation of physical distancing norms by people, particularly in the small lanes and bylanes of the city.

 "The worrisome factor is contacts of this category are mainly those people who live in the neighborhood of positive cases.
 This clearly proves that social distancing in the small lanes and bylanes is not being followed by people at large," Imtiaz observed.